NASA’s new rocket won’t be ready for moon shot next year

 - Pelosi waves off impeachment, says it would divide country

+NASA is pushing for a sustainable moon program this time around, as opposed to the come-and-go Apollo lunar landings a half-century ago.
+The goal is to have an outpost with astronauts near the moon to serve as a stepping-off point for lunar landings.

+This first mission coming up — essentially a three-week test flight — would carry no crew and would not land.
+Rather, the Orion would come close to the lunar surface before taking a big lap around the moon.

-Bridenstine says NASA will decide in the next couple weeks whether to stick with its rocket and delay — or go commercial for this one test flight.
+Bridenstine said NASA will decide in the next couple weeks whether to stick with its rocket and delay — or go commercial for this one test flight.
+If private rockets are used — and Bridenstine did not list preferences or mention any by name — the SLS would make its launch debut for NASA’s second exploration mission by 2023.
+That mission which would carry astronauts around the moon.

-It originally was scheduled this year.
+This first test flight originally was scheduled for this year.

+“I want to be clear: NASA has a history of not meeting launch dates, and I’m trying to change that,” Bridenstine said.

+NASA already is using private companies to make International Space Station shipments.